t-naz/Exam/README.md

    are provided.
 1. Tests are show cased (no need to cover everything).
 1. Supporting notes on taken decisions and further clarifications are welcome.

+##To compile and build project run :

+mvn clean install

+##To run application use :

+mvn spring-boot:run